Progressive Optimal Path Sampling for Closed-Loop Optimal Control Design with Deep Neural Networks: Introduction

+This work focuses on the so-called \textit{distribution mismatch} or \textit{covariance shift} phenomenon brought by the dynamics in the supervised-learning-based approach.
+This phenomenon refers to the fact that the discrepancy between the state distribution of the training data and the state distribution generated by the NN controller typically increases over time and the training data fails to represent the states encountered when the trained NN controller is used.
+Such phenomenon has also been identified in reinforcement learning \citep{kakade2002approximately,long2022perturbational} and imitation learning \citep{ross2010efficient,ross2011reduction}.

+In this paper, we propose the \textbf{Progressive Optimal Path Sampling (POPS)} method to update the states in the training dataset to more closely match the states the controller reaches.
+While similar in spirit to the dataset aggregation (\dagger) method~\cite{ross2011reduction} in imitation learning, POPS addresses issues of applying \dagger to the optimal control problem considered, particularly the costs of solving open-loop control problems.
+Given the substantial computational demands of querying the expert policy, it is not feasible to employ the mixed policies strategy of \dagger.
+Instead, our approach involves progressively sampling new states by the current neural network, deliberately avoiding long-horizon rollouts that exceed the network's capability.
+Furthermore, unlike approaches that use model predictive control (MPC) as expert policy~\citep{PLATO2016,APEX2021}, which utilize only the first value from a trajectory, our method incorporates entire trajectories into the training dataset, reflecting the strength of solving open-loop control problems to produce a full trajectory of optimal labels.

-In this work, we first investigate the so-called \textit{distribution mismatch} phenomenon brought by the dynamics in the supervised-learning-based approach for the closed-loop optimal control problem.
-This phenomenon refers to fact that the discrepancy between the state distribution of the training data and the state distribution generated by the NN controller typically increases over time and the training data fails to represent the states encountered when the trained NN controller is used.
-This phenomenon has also been identified in reinforcement learning \citep{kakade2002approximately,long2022perturbational} and imitation learning \citep{ross2010efficient}.
-We then propose the initial value problem (IVP) enhanced sampling method to make the states in the training dataset more closely match the states that the controller reaches.
-In the IVP enhanced sampling method, we iteratively re-evaluate the states that the NN controller reaches by solving IVPs and recalculate new training data by solving the open-loop control problems starting at these states.
-Our sampling method is very versatile and can be combined with other enhancements like a faster open-loop control solver or better neural network structure.
-The resulting supervised-learning-based approach empowered by the proposed adaptive sampling strategy can be interpreted as an instance of the exploration-labeling-training (ELT) algorithms \citep{zhang2018reinforced,e2021mlmodeling} for closed-loop optimal control problems.
-At a high level, the ELT algorithm proceeds iteratively with the following steps: (1) exploring the state space and examining which states need to be labeled; (2) computing the control problem to label these states and adding them to the training data; (3) training the machine learning model.
-We demonstrate the performance of the proposed method on a uni-dimensional linear quadratic control problem and two highly nonlinear and high-dimensional problems, the quadrotor landing problem and the reaching problem of a 7-DoF manipulator.
+The resulting supervised-learning-based approach empowered by POPS can be interpreted as an instance of the exploration-labeling-training (ELT) algorithms \citep{zhang2018reinforced,e2021mlmodeling} for closed-loop optimal control problems.
+At a high level, the ELT algorithm proceeds iteratively with the following three steps: (1) exploring the state space and examining which states need to be labeled; (2) solving the control problem to label these states and adding them to the training data; (3) training the machine learning model.
+Through the lens of the ELT algorithm, there are at least three aspects to improve the efficiency of the supervised-learning-based approach for the closed-loop optimal control problem: